graciellehigino/ms_range_interactions/manuscript.md

 different types of information so far (i.e., ecological characteristics other than geographical distribution).
-Here we suggest jointly analysing species occurrence (range maps and point occurrences) and ecological interactions to identify mismatches between datasets and areas of uncertainty.
+Here we suggest jointly analysing species occurrence (range maps and point occurrences) and ecological interactions to identify mismatches between datasets and areas of data deficit.

 Interactions form complex networks that shape ecological structures and maintain the essential functions of ecosystems, such as seed dispersal, pollination, and